Soniq7/Homepage/README.md

 ## Description

-Homepage is based on my husband's beekeeping business in UK called *Ben's Honey Bee Farm* and consists of three sections:
+It's a simple Homepage based on my husband's beekeeping business in UK called *Ben's Honey Bee Farm* - it's consisted of three main sections:

 - **About us** - with short description of the business, its beginnings and experience
 - **Bee Farm** - introduses: importance of bees, company's focus, and beekeeping products on offer